cptwunderlich/cptwunderlich.github.io/_drafts/liveness_analysis.md

 but I'm working towards an SSA-based graph coloring register allocator.
 For that, I need liveness information _on SSA-form_.

+I did a lot of reading on liveness analysis and I would like to summarise this here, with a focus on practical matters and implementation.
+Hopefully I could gather some details that might not be found in textbooks.

 # What is 'Liveness' Anyway?

 A variable is said to be 'live' at a program point p, if its value will be needed at a later point in the program,